by Amy Scholten, MPH

 A pelvic fracture is one or more breaks in bones of the pelvis.
 The pelvis is a bowl-shaped structure between the belly and legs.
 A fracture in this area can range from mild to life-threatening.

-Pelvic fractures are caused by hard impact traumas such as:
+Pelvic fractures are caused by hard impact injuries such as:

-Imaging tests of the area may be taken with one or more of the following:
+Imaging tests of the area may be taken to look at injuries in the area.
+The may include: